The 1967 Eldorado headlight door repairs - first spring outing

 Here are some pictures of what is going on in the shop.
 You can also see all the restoration pictures here!

-look how clean the 429 engine looks inside - it only has 27k miles on it - the valve covers will get a repaint and new gaskets will be installed
+Look how clean the 429 engine looks inside - it only has 27k miles on it - the valve covers will get a repaint and new gaskets will be installed

-the radiator is out for a re-core
+The radiator is out for re-coring

-the left front disc brake is sticking a little - it will be completely overhauled as well soon.
+The left front disc brake is sticking a little - it will be completely overhauled as well soon.

 Some of the parts - the old ball joints are out.
 New brake hoses and brake parts are waiting for installation.